Buying a Property in France

 The guide includes consideration of the different types of French property auctions, advertising of French property auctions, the auction particulars (cahier des charges), the reserve price (mise à prix ), and the French property auction procedure (vente à la bougie).

-You also need to consider the possibility of a later overbid (la surenchère) at a French property auction.
+You also need to consider the possibility of a later overbid (la surenchère) at an auction.

 The Guides to France are published for general information only.